vlandham/captain_z/out/captain_z.md

 Captain Spears stepped back and watched as she got closer, so as not to scare her.
 They could deal with her once the treasure was out of her hands and into his.

 Outside the window, Captain Z tossed in the treasure bag that had caused all the trouble.
 The pirates were on the bag in a flash, pushing and pulling, each one wanting to be the first to see the treasure first.
-Not one of those scoundrels suspected the treasure to be elsewhere.
+Not one of those scoundrels suspected the treasure, useless as it looked, to be elsewhere.

 But Hissy knew something was amiss.
 As Captain Zephyr reached for the window to pull herself in, that meanest of cats ran up to her with a growl.
-It bit at Captain Z's vest pocket, pulling out one of the feathers she had hidden there.
+It bit into Captain Z's vest pocket, pulling out one of the feathers she had hidden there.

-Captain Z grabbed for the feather and snatched it out of Hissy's mouth.
-Her other hand slipped from the rock.
+Captain Z grabbed for the feather, snatching it out of Hissy's mouth.
+But as she did, her other hand slipped from the rock.

 She didn't even have time to scream before fell backwards, down to the rocks and the sea below.